Ghost hunting: Ghost Adventures

-The Haunted Collector

-Haunted Collector features a team of paranormal investigators led by demonologist John Zaffis who investigate allegedly haunted locations in hopes of identifying and removing objects they believe can trigger supernatural activity.
-The objects are transported for eventual display in Zaffis's museum.
-The series premiered in 2011 on the Syfy cable television channel and was cancelled in 2013.

 Films

 Poltergeist

-Poltergeist is the original film in the Poltergeist trilogy, directed by Tobe Hooper, co-written by Steven Spielberg and released on June 4, 1982.
+Poltergeist is the original film in the Poltergeist trilogy, directed by Tobe Hooper, co-written by Steven Spielberg and released on 4 June 1982.
 The story focuses on the Freeling family, which consists of Steven (Craig T. Nelson), Diane (JoBeth Williams), Dana (Dominique Dunne), Robbie (Oliver Robins), and Carol Anne (Heather O'Rourke), who live in a California housing development called Cuesta Verde, which comes to be haunted by ghosts.
 The film depicts a group of paranormal investigators, parapsychologists, and a spiritual medium named Tangina Barrons (Zelda Rubinstein) in their efforts to assist the family.
-A reboot of the series, Poltergeist, was directed by Gil Kenan and released on May 22, 2015, that features the host of a paranormal-themed TV show who comes to the aid of the family.
+A reboot of the series, Poltergeist, was directed by Gil Kenan and released on 22 May 2015, that features the host of a paranormal-themed TV show who comes to the aid of the family.

 Ghostbusters

 Ghostbusters is a 1984 American fantasy comedy film produced and directed by Ivan Reitman and written by Dan Aykroyd and Harold Ramis.
 It stars Bill Murray, Aykroyd and Ramis as Peter Venkman, Ray Stantz and Egon Spengler, eccentric parapsychologists who start a ghost-catching business in New York City.
-Ghostbusters was released in the United States on June 8, 1984, and grossed 242 million USD in the United States and more than 295 million USD worldwide, making it the highest-grossing comedy film of its time.
-It launched a media franchise, which includes two sequels (Ghostbusters II and Ghostbusters: Afterlife), two animated television series (The Real Ghostbusters and Extreme Ghostbusters), video games, and a 2016 reboot.
+Ghostbusters was released in the United States on 8 June 1984, and grossed US$242 million in the United States and more than 295 million USD worldwide, making it the highest-grossing comedy film of its time.
+It launched a media franchise, which includes three sequels (Ghostbusters II, Ghostbusters: Afterlife and Ghostbusters: Frozen Empire), two animated television series (The Real Ghostbusters and Extreme Ghostbusters), video games, and a 2016 reboot.
 The Ghostbusters concept was inspired by Aykroyd's fascination with the paranormal.

-The Conjuring for ghost hunting
+The Conjuring

 The Conjuring is a 2013 American supernatural horror film directed by James Wan and written by Chad Hayes and Carey W. Hayes.
 It is the inaugural film in The Conjuring Universe franchise, in which Patrick Wilson and Vera Farmiga star as paranormal investigators Ed and Lorraine Warren.
 Their purportedly real-life exploits inspired The Amityville Horror story and film franchise.
 In The Conjuring, the Warrens come to the assistance of the Perron family, who experience increasingly disturbing events in their farmhouse in Rhode Island in 1971.
-The Conjuring was released in the United States and Canada on July 19, 2013, and grossed over 319 million USD worldwide.
-A sequel, The Conjuring 2, was released on June 10, 2016, and a prequel, Annabelle, directed by John R. Leonetti, written by Gary Dauberman and produced by Peter Safran and James Wan was released in 2014.
+The Conjuring was released in the United States and Canada on 19 July 2013, and grossed over US$319 million worldwide.
+A sequel, The Conjuring 2, was released on 10 June 2016, and a prequel, Annabelle, directed by John R. Leonetti, written by Gary Dauberman and produced by Peter Safran and James Wan was released in 2014.